Carlos Cerutti

+In 1992, the Polideportivo San Martín of Córdoba was renamed "Carlos Cerutti" in his honor.

 Biography

 Cerutti was a three time Argentine league champion with Atenas (in 1987, 1988, and 1990).
 He was selected as the league's finals Most Valuable Player in 1988, and also participated in the league's all-star games of 1989 and 1990.

 Cerutti also represented the Argentine national team.
 He won the 1987 South American Championship, and the 1988 Youth South American Championship with his country.

 Cerutti suffered serious injuries in a car accident on April 21, 1990.
 He was admitted to a hospital at Córdoba City, where died on May 3, 1990, aged 21.
-Cerutti died after the last game of the 1990 Argentine baskbetall league's regular season.
+Cerutti died after the last game of the 1990 Argentine basketball league's regular season.
 His team, Atenas, went on to win the league's championship.